Jim Goldberg: Artistic career

 A major mixed-media exhibition by Goldberg concerning at risk and homeless youth in California entitled Raised by Wolves began traveling in 1995 and was accompanied by a book of the same title.
 A review of the exhibition at the Corcoran Gallery of Art noted that Goldberg made reference to other artists and photographers; used photographs, videos, objects, and texts to convey meaning; and "let his viewers feel, in some corner of their psyches, the lure of abject lowliness, the siren call of pain."
 Although the accompanying book received one mixed review shortly after publication, it was described as "a heartbreaking novel with pictures", and in The Photobook: A History, Martin Parr and Gerry Badger praised it as "complex and thoughtful."

 A 1999 mixed media installation at the San Francisco Arts Commission gallery entitled "57/78/97" explored race relations in the United States, including the Little Rock Crisis of 1957, the 1978 Regents of the University of California v.
 Bakke decision, and the year following the passage of California Proposition 209 (1996) concerning affirmative action.

 Selected photographs from a series by Goldberg called "Open See," concerning refugees, immigrants, and trafficked people, were first exhibited in San Francisco in 2007.
 One review stated that the photographs may leave the viewer "paralyzed by uncertainty about what might alleviate the injustices" depicted.
 Part of the series came to be known as "Open See", and Goldberg's book of that title was published in 2009 by Steidl.

 In 2013 Goldberg was an artist in residence at Yale University Art Gallery with Donovan Wylie.
 They each created a body of work based in New Haven.
-In Candy, Jim Goldberg, a New Haven native, creates a multilayered photo-novel of aspiration and disillusionment, interspersing Super 8 film stills, images of New Haven’s urban landscape, annotated Polaroid portraits, and collaged archival materials to explicate the rise and fall of American cities in the 20th century.
-Goldberg considers New Haven’s quest to become a “model city” of America, contrasting its civic aspirations with its citizens’ lived realities.
+In Candy, Goldberg, a New Haven native, creates a multilayered photo-novel of aspiration and disillusionment, interspersing Super 8 film stills, images of New Haven's urban landscape, annotated Polaroid portraits, and collaged archival materials to explicate the rise and fall of American cities in the 20th century.
+Goldberg considers New Haven's quest to become a "model city" of America, contrasting its civic aspirations with its citizens' lived realities.

-Goldberg is a Professor Emeritus of Photography and Fine Arts at the California College of the Arts from 1987-2014 and has been a full member of the Magnum Photos agency since 2006.
+Goldberg was a Professor Emeritus of Photography and Fine Arts at the California College of the Arts from 1987 to 2014 and has been a full member of the Magnum Photos agency since 2006.
 He lives and works in the Bay Area.
-His fashion, editorial and advertising work has appeared in numerous publications including W, Details, Flaunt, The New York Times Magazine, Esquire, Rebel, GQ, The New Yorker and Dazed and Confused.
+His fashion, editorial and advertising work has appeared in publications including W, Details, Flaunt, The New York Times Magazine, Esquire, Rebel, GQ, The New Yorker and Dazed and Confused.